 Project Title: Sendera Ranch Ground Storage Tank and Pump Station (N2-7/N3-5 - 2005 MP)

-- Description: Design and construction of a 5 MG ground storage tank at the Sendera Ranch Pump Station. - Purpose: In order to meet operational storage requirements and higher water demand due to the projected population, additional storage facilities are needed.
-This project was recommended in the 2005 Water Master Plan Update. - Allocation: This project is allocated 22% to growth in the study period.
-Allocation was determined using the projected growth in demand, divided by the capacity of the ground storage tank (5 MG).
+Description: Design and construction of a 5 MG ground storage tank at the Sendera Ranch the projected population, additional storage facilities are needed.
+This project was recommended in the 2005 Water Master Plan Update.